Guaíba, Rio Grande do Sul, Brazil: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and N. Make sure to get the necessary type.
-The vast majority of adapters on sale are simply plugs and require your electronics to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one should work in most countries.
+A plug adapter that supports outlet types C and N. Make sure to choose the necessary kind.
+The majority of adapters that you can buy are just plug changers and require your electronics to adjust the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should be sufficient for most areas.

 March